YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: The application made an attempt to WRITE to a read-only device.

-Action: Review code and context to see if the WRITE was intended for another device, and if so add the appropriate USE.
+Action: Review code and context to see if the WRITE was intended for another device and if so, add the appropriate USE.
 If the WRITE is intended for this device, change the device OPEN to permit the WRITE.

 --------------------
 DEVICEWRITEONLY